-I. BOWLING SCHOLARSHIP: Each year the scholarship program is in effect, the WSU bowling scholarship fund can support a predetermined number of partial scholarships, on a semester to semester basis.
-Scholarship recipients with in-state residency are awarded either $750 or $1,000 each semester based upon that recipient's designation as a ‘dependent’ (student-athletes from the local area) or ‘independent’ (in-state student-athletes attending WSU from outside the local area) student.
-Recipients with out-of-state residency are awarded either $700, $1,400, $2,100, or $2,800 based upon the coaching staff’s perceptions of the athlete’s bowling skills, skill development, and budgetary constraints.
-Scholarship money is automatically applied toward tuition and fees expense.
+I. BOWLING SCHOLARSHIP: Each year the scholarship program is in effect, the WSU bowling scholarship fund can support a predetermined number of partial scholarships on a semester to semester basis.
+Scholarships are awarded based upon the coaching staff’s perceptions of the athlete’s bowling skills, skill development, and budgetary constraints.
+Scholarship money is automatically applied towards tuition and fee expenses.
 Application deadlines are May 1 and December 1 for fall and spring semesters, respectively.
-Fall semester scholarship decisions will be announced no later than May 15 and applicants will be notified by a postal or electronic mail.
+Fall semester scholarship decisions will be announced no later than May 15 and applicants will be notified by postal or electronic mail.
 Spring scholarship decisions will be announced as soon as possible after fall semester eligibility is determined.

 II.
-BOOK LOAN SCHOLARSHIP: The University Bookstore provides a textbook loan program for recipients of this scholarship.
+BOOK LOAN SCHOLARSHIP: The Shocker Bowling Head Coaching staff, working through the University Bookstore, provides a textbook loan program for recipients of this scholarship.
 In short, the recipient will be provided required class textbooks on a “loan” basis for a semester.
-Supplies and some books may not be covered on the plan (i.e., a workbook that is a supplemental text that features tear-out pages for assignments).
+There are some books and supplies that are not covered on the plan (i.e. workbooks, supplemental text that features "tear out" pages for assignments, etc.).
 These workbooks or other school supplies must be paid for by the student.
-Depending on the number of credit hours taken, this plan could represent around $500 or more in savings per semester.
+Depending on the number of credit hours taken, this plan could represent around $600.00 in savings per semester.
+For more information please review the book loan policies on the following pages.

 1. WHO IS ELIGIBLE TO APPLY FOR A BOWLING SCHOLARSHIP?